On twisted Gelfand pairs through commutativity of a Hecke algebra: Introduction

 \subsubsection{Non-compact subgroups and the Gelfand-Kazhdan criterion}

-The definition of a Gelfand pair generalizes naturally to the case where $G$ is a locally compact group, and $H\leq G$ is a compact subgroup.
-In these settings Observation \ref{obs:HeckeCom} and Gelfand's trick hold (see \cite[Page 53, Theorem 1]{Lang}), where $\mathbb {C}[ G ]^{H\times H}$ is replaced by $C_c(G)^{H\times H}$, the algebra of compactly supported, bi-$H$-invariant continuous {functions} on $G$.
+The definition of a Gelfand pair can be generalized naturally to the case where $G$ is a locally compact group and $H\leq G$ is a compact subgroup, by demanding $\dim_\complex\Hom_H(\rho|_H,\complex) \leq 1$ for every $\rho \in \mathrm{Irr}(G)$, where we either consider smooth irreducible representations of $G$ or unitary irreducible ones.
+In both these settings Observation \ref{obs:HeckeCom} and Gelfand's trick hold (see \cite[Theorems 6.1.3 and 6.3.1]{vD09}, \cite[Section 2.10]{BZ}), where $\mathbb {C}[ G ]^{H\times H}$ is replaced by $C_c(G)^{H\times H}$, the algebra of compactly supported, bi-$H$-invariant continuous {functions} on $G$.